How we continue to serve our community through COVID-19

 - We are available to provide emergency boarding to pets, especially if an owner is being hospitalized, evicted, or arrested.

-- Should you be unable to care for your pet, we remain available to bring pets into our care on an urgent and case-by-case basis.
+- Should you be unable to care for your pet,we remain available to bring pets into our care (prioritizing urgent cases).

-- Contactless and virtual adoptions for cats and small animals.
+- Contactless and virtual adoptions for all available animals.

 - We are here to assist the community with injured, sick, or orphaned wildlife.